Skip to content ↓

 *Meet the Picasso Bug grown-ups*

-The grown-ups in the Picasso Bug class are Miss Cocking, Mrs Parkinson and Mrs Warner.
+The grown-ups in the Picasso Bug class are Miss Savage and Mrs Hawes.
 We love teaching the Picasso Bugs and we are so proud of their achievements!

 If you ever have any questions, please do not hesitate to ask.
 Thank you!